ethereum/remix-project/docs/tutorial_mist.rst

 The ultimate goal of this tutorial is to debug transactions that have been created by a dapp front end.

 It is easy in Remix to debug a transaction created from its own GUI.
-Setting up an environment that allows to debug transactions created outside of Remix require a bit more of complexity.
+However, setting up an environment that allows you to debug transactions created outside of Remix, require a bit more of complexity.

 We will need four tools for that :